martinkds/SimpleTCPServerAndClient/README.md

-# SimpleTCPServerAndClient
+# Simple TCP Server and Simple GUI Client App
-Two programs: Server and client.
-For demonstrating communication between Server Socket and Client Socket.
+In this example, I try to demostrate a basic client-server socket communication.